yngaditya/Edukator/README.md

 By combining easy access, streamlined admissions, fast learning experiences, and cost-effectiveness, Edukator aims to empower learners with the knowledge and skills they need to succeed.
 Through fostering a collaborative learning environment and breaking down barriers, Edukator strives to make quality education accessible to a global community of learners.

 # Technology Used:
-HTML
+HTML,
-CSS
+CSS,
 JavaScript

 # Azure Technology:
-Storage Account
+Storage Account,
-Static web app
+Static web app,
 Containers